Free Territory of Trieste: History

 Since 1382, Trieste had been part of the Habsburg monarchy, whereas neighboring Istria had been divided for centuries between the Habsburg monarchy (its central, northern and eastern parts) and the Republic of Venice (its western and southern parts).
 The population of the territory has been diverse and mixed, with different and often changing ethnic majorities in different parts of the territory.

-Italian-speakers have been predominant in most urban settlements and along the coast, with significant ethnic Slavic minorities of Slovenes and Croats inland – especially in the Trieste district, where Slovenes represented a third of the population by the end of World War I (although most of them were recent arrivals, after 1880, from interior Slovene districts).
+Italian-speakers have been predominant in most urban settlements and along the coast, with significant ethnic South Slavic minorities of Slovenes and Croats inland – especially in the Trieste district, where Slovenes represented a third of the population by the end of World War I (although most of them were recent arrivals, after 1880, from interior Slovene districts).
 The countryside of the territory was mostly populated by ethnic Slovenes or Croats in the southernmost portion of the area.
 There were also smaller numbers of Istro-Romanians, Greeks, Albanians, as well as a sizeable Triestine Jewish community.

 The local Triestine dialect reflects this ethnic mix.
 Based on the Romance Venetian language, the dialect was influenced by ancient Rhaeto-Romance substrate.
 In addition, some Triestine vocabulary are of German and Slovene origin, and there are also loanwords from other languages, such as Greek.

 The variations of spoken Slovenian and Serbo-Croatian in the territory were also largely dialectal, sharing words with the Triestine and Istrian dialects.
 In the southernmost part of the territory, the Croatian-based dialects are of the Chakavian type, while the Venetian-based Istrian is also commonly used.